Estimating energy levels from lattice QCD correlation functions using a transfer matrix formalism: Methodology

 Since this set of vectors is neither orthogonal nor normalized, we normalize those as, $\vert v_i\rangle = \hat{\mathcal{T}}^i\vert \chi \rangle/\sqrt{\langle \chi \vert \hat{\mathcal{T} }^{2i}\vert \chi \rangle}$.
 Next, in terms of these basis vectors $\vert v_i\rangle$s we define following two-matrices,

 It can be shown that the eigenvalues of $\hat{\mathcal{T}}$ matrix, truncated in the Krylov-subspace $\mathcal{K}_m$, can be obtained by solving the following generalized eigenvalue problem (GEVP),

-where $\lambda_n^m$'s and $x^m_n$'s are eigenvalues and eigenvectors of the transfer matrix truncated on the $(m+1)$ dimensional Krylov-subspace (we provide the proof in the Appendix \ref{equiv}).
+where $\lambda_n^m$'s and $x^m_n$'s are eigenvalues and eigenvectors of the transfer matrix truncated on the $(m+1)$ dimensional Krylov-subspace.
+We provide the proof in the Appendix~\ref{app:equiv}.
 Note that, $V^m$ and $T^m$ both are positive-definite matrices for a given source-sink setup.
 Hence the eigenvalues, $\lambda_n^m$, in Eq.~(\ref{GEVPeq1}) are real and positive.
 The energies of the eigenstates of the truncated transfer matrix are given by, $E^m_n = -\log\lambda_n^m$.
 Since the eigenenergies are positive, we expect $0 \le \lambda_n^m \le 1 $ \footnote{As, described in \cite{Wagman:2024rid}, thermal states appear in the spectrum of $\mathcal{T}^m$ with $\lambda_n^m>1$.
-However we are not interested in these states here. }.
+However we are not interested in those states here, and so are removed.}.
+Note in this formalism, changing the problem as a standard GEVP enables the use of well-established linear algebra routines, avoiding the need for a recursive oblique Lanczos implementation.
+Moreover, as we will show later that overlap factors and matrix elements can directly be extracted from the GEVP eigenvectors, unlike in the oblique Lanczos method, which requires an additional basis transformation.
+This makes TGEVP conceptually simpler and easier to implement.

 Note that for the case of staggered quarks, the two-point correlation functions will have contribution from opposite parity states with an oscillating phase in time $(-1)^t$.
 Consequently, along with the positive eigenvalues, there are negative real eigenvalues, $\lambda_n^o$, corresponding to the oscillating term of the correlation functions.
 They will corresponds to energy, $E_n^o=-\log \lambda_n^o+i\pi=-\log(\vert\lambda_n^o \vert)$, with a phase $(-1)^t$.
 We will elaborate this while presenting results with staggered quarks.
 Similarly, for a thermal correlator the eigenvalues will be complex and a separate method is needed to gain information on thermal modes.
 However, that is beyond the scope of this work.